 At the 2016 Summer Olympics, you might have seen athletes with purple circles on their skin from cupping.
-Or maybe you know someone who swears by acupuncture for their back pain or herbal teas for colds.
+Or maybe you know someone who swears by acupuncture for her back pain or herbal teas for colds.
 More and more, people use practices like these from traditional Chinese medicine (TCM) to not only fight disease, but also prevent it.

 TCM is an ancient system of health and wellness that’s been used in China for thousands of years.
 Western medicine focuses mainly on treating disease.
 But TCM looks at your entire well-being.

-Is it safe to try, and will it work?
+Is it safe to try and will it work?
 With a little background on how it’s used, you can make more informed choices to improve your health.

 What’s the Idea Behind TCM?